espruino/EspruinoDocs/README.md

 The JavaScript build process just builds the documentation in the `html` folder.

-You will have to run `build.sh` at least once if you want the
+You will have to run `build.sh` at least once if you want the `build.js` to work.

 ### To Do a Full Build